 The C.G.
 Jung Institute of San Francisco offers a training program leading to certification as a Jungian analyst.
 The program is open to licensed clinicians and is structured to promote the development of mature, psychologically conscious clinicians.
-For more information, or to receive an application for admission by post, please contact Helene Dorian at (415) 771-8055 ext, 210.
-Click here to download a PDF application.
+For more information, or to receive an application packet for admission by post, please contact Helene Dorian at (415) 771-8055 ext, *210.
+Click HERE to download a PDF application.
+A completed application packet will include: 1 Cover Sheet of Packet Contents, 1 Cover Letter, 1 Application, 1 Analyst Verification of Analytic Hours, 1 Release to Admissions, 4 Letters of Reference/Release of Information, 4 Copies of Ethical Standards, 4 Analytic Training Brochures and 1 iCAT Brochure.
 Applications must be postmarked no later than 12/31/17.

 A working knowledge of Jungian concepts is developed during four years of participation in seminars, continuous case conferences, and recommended reading of related texts.
 Through control analysis, the candidate learns to integrate the experiences of his or her training into his or her own psychotherapeutic practice.
 An essential part of training is personal analysis.
 It provides the means for the candidate to further personal growth and identity as an individual and as an analyst by establishing meaningful connection with his or her psyche.